wsonv/scnwithdqn/README.md

 Tried to apply concepts of SCN which is introduced in https://arxiv.org/abs/1802.08311 with Deep Q Network.

+Code is simple with one file.
+Commented on the code for detailed explanation.

 Hyper Parameters are randomly chosen.
 Thus the learning might take a while.
 Because of lack of equipment, only tested whether the code is working.